-With skincare becoming increasingly popular and accessible, many people are building routines with multiple steps and layering different serums, creams, and actives.
+Learning how to layer skincare ingredients correctly is essential as skincare becomes increasingly popular and accessible.
 While this can be beneficial when done correctly, mixing the wrong ingredients can backfire, leading to discomfort or reduced effectiveness, or simply wasted money on ineffective combinations.

-In this in-depth guide, we’ll explore skincare ingredients to use with caution, explain why these combinations can be problematic, and offer safe alternatives and routine suggestions for healthy, balanced skin.
+In this in-depth guide, I’ll explore skincare ingredients to use with caution, explain why these combinations can be problematic, and offer safe alternatives and routine suggestions for comfortable, balanced skin.

-Skincare formulations contain active ingredients with specific pH requirements, absorption rates, and interactions.
-When certain actives are combined improperly, it can result in:
+Skincare formulations contain ingredients with specific pH requirements, absorption rates, and interactions.
+When certain ingredients are combined improperly, it can result in:

 - Excessive dryness or oiliness

-- Some ingredients may work less effectively when combined
+- Some ingredients can work less effectively when combined

 - Increased risk of blemishes or ongoing sensitivity